Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Tessellation.md

 ## Limitation

-- Tessellation isn't supported on Decal Mesh
+- [Decal Meshes](Decal.md) do not support tessellation.
-- Tessellation isn't supported with Visual Effect Graph
+- The [Visual Effect Graph](https://docs.unity3d.com/Packages/com.unity.visualeffectgraph@latest/index.html) does not support tessellation.
-- Tessellation isn't supported in Raytracing, tessellated mesh will fallback to no tessellated version
+- HDRP does not support tessellation for [ray tracing](Ray-Tracing-Getting-Started.md), tessellated meshes fall back to a non-tessellated version.
-- When using World space Displacement, the object can expand out of its original bounds, bounds need to be adjust manually to get correct rendering
+- When using world-space displacement, the object can expand out of its original bounds.
+You need to adjust the bounds manually to get correct rendering.
-- Motion vector will not be correct if the tessellation factor differ for vertices between two frames
+- Motion vectors do not work correctly if the tessellation factor differs for vertices between two frames.